A Migrahack is a hackathon about migration.

 It’s a two-day “unconference” that brings together members of the communities most affected by immigration with journalists, developers, data scientists, and students.
 Together, participants form teams and work together for several hours to analyze big data sets on migration and immigration.
 Working with that data, they jointly generate original story ideas and produce multimedia storytelling – videos, data visualizations, podcasts, and the like – that can be shared widely.

 Participation in the Migrahack provides students with a keystone experience that moves beyond the traditional educational model to include the multi-disciplinary, student-centered application of knowledge to address a key problem in society.
-Additionally, students participating in the Migrahack will receive $100 for the completion of their team’s project.
+Additionally, University of Denver students participating in the Migrahack will receive $100 for the completion of their team’s project.
 Find out more.

 What is going to happen on September 27 & 28, 2019?